etsangsplk/trireme-example/README.md

 2. `NetworkACLs` describes what traffic should be accepted if the other side does not present any network authorization headers.
 In general this should be avoided, but there are specific use cases that someone might want to achieve that.
-3. `TagSelectors` describe the list of authorization policies that have be to applied to the attributes of the identity.
-In the above example, traffic from containers that have been identified as "@usr:app=web" or "@usr:env=dev" will be accepted.
-Note here the use of the "@usr" prefix.
-This indicates that this is a tag supplied by the user and can be trusted as long as the user can be trusted.
+3. `Dependencies` describe the list of dependencies (i.e. other services)  that this application needs to consume.
+In the above example, the application depends on other services that are identified as "@usr:app=web" or "@usr:env=dev".
-On the other hand a "@sys" prefixed tag indicates a tag that the system has discovered and its generally trusted.
+This indicates that this is a tag supplied by the user and can be trusted as long as the user can be trusted.On the other hand a "@sys" prefixed tag indicates a tag that the system has discovered and its generally trusted.

 In order to load the policy to Trireme-Example you can need to define the file